divyanshurs/divyanshurs.github.io/_pages/about.md

 Skymul (Atlanta) - **Integration Lead**
 ------

 My role at Skymul had been to integrate hardware components and create an end-to-end software pipeline for performing waypoint navigation on a mobile platform.
 During the period of my internship, I've had the opportunity to interact with hardware and learn how to use software drivers to integrate them into a complete system.
 I worked mainly on integrating three different hardware platforms with the robot.
-The aim was to test the accuracy of these sensor platforms and decide the best for the robot’s task at hand.

 Mowito Robotics (Bangalore) - **Robotics Engineer**
 ------